 (a) Frequency histograms of plaque area (plaqarea, left) and echodensity (plaqden, right) in carotid plaque data.

 (b) Empirical quantiles of plaque echodensity (plaqden) against systolic blood pressure.
-The relationship is nonlinear because the proportion of zeros changes with systolic blood pressure.
+The relationship is non-linear as the proportion of zeros changes with systolic blood pressure.